metio/yosql/docs/content/tooling/maven.md

                 └── addData.sql
 ```

-3) Execute the *yosql:generate* goal (or just run `mvn generate-sources`) to generate the Java code.
+3. Execute the *yosql:generate* goal (or just run `mvn generate-sources`) to generate the Java code.

+TODO: add `yosql;repositories`, `yosql;utilities`, `yosql;converters`, etc. goals as well?

 ## Configuration

-You can configure how YoSQL operates and how the generated code like by using the default Maven configuration
+You can configure how YoSQL operates and how the generated code looks like by using the [default Maven configuration
-mechanism (TODO: add link).
-Take a look at the [available configuration options](../configuration/) in order to see what can be
+mechanism](https://maven.apache.org/guides/mini/guide-configuring-plugins.html).
+Take a look at the [available configuration options](../configuration/) in order to see what can be configured.
-configured.

 ```xml
 <build>